shafo01/find-match/README.md

 ### JS Documentation

-To view the documentation for the documentation go to js/out and click to view the index.html page in a browser of your choice.
+To view the documentation for the JavaScript file go to js/out and click to view the index.html page in a browser of your choice.
 Jsdoc was used to generate the documentation for the javascript file.

 ### Getting Started